sydasif/python-book/docs/source/git/01_git.md

 After all necessary files have been added to a staging area, you can commit changes.
 Staging is a collection of files that will be added to the next commit.
 To commit the file to our local repository using  `git commit -m "commit message"`

 Below we've committed the `script.py` file with a commit message.
-Then we've used git status to see if our commit is successful or not.
+Then we used git status to see if our commit is successful or not.

 ```console
 [$] <> ~/my-repo (main)